|

 L’Ordre des Arts et Lettres, and a member of the American

-Philosophical Society.
-The University of Heidelberg has conferred on him the honorary degree D. Phil.
-LB--The Lawyer
+Philosophical Society and the American Academy of Arts and Letters.
+The University of Heidelberg conferred on him in 2008 the degree of D. Phil., honoris causa.

 Upon graduation from the Harvard Law School in 1959, LB went to work for the law firm now known as Debevoise &